cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/lisp.md

 ### Using "Lisp-functions"

-_Sometime a few lines of code are easier/more efficient to write than a visual program !_
+Sometime a few lines of code are more efficient and easier to write than a visual program !

 **Lisp-functions** are specific kinds of OM# documents or internal abstractions, representing a single functions written as a Lisp "lambda expression".